Arunvenkat0/param/README.md

 Within the folder `storefront_automation` you can find a complete testsuite of automated storefront tests created with the XLT Script Developer Firefox Addon.

 The documentation of the test suite can be found in `storefront_automation/doc/testcases_manual.html`.
+It also explains how to create a new version of the documentation based on your latest changes.

 For more information about XLT, please visit http://www.xceptance-loadtest.com/.
 You can download the tool for free and browse the [documentation](http://www.xceptance-loadtest.com/releases/xlt/latest/user-manual.html "XLT Documentation") online.